 If the judge finds there is reason to prohibit someone from possessing their weapons, the law provides for up to a 21 day restraining order prohibiting the possession or ownership of firearms and ammunition.
 After that time, there will be a second hearing, at which a judge can decide to make the restraining order valid for one year.

 Proponents of the law hope that it will prevent suicides, murders, domestic violence cases and other crimes that involve firearms while opponents believe it could infringe on someone’s right to own a firearm simply because of a misunderstanding or emotional situation between family members.
-While both sides have valid points, San Diego criminal lawyers point out that many people’s family members are unaware whether or not they possess weapons, and that if someone cannot legally possess a firearm, they still may find access to one through other means.
+While both sides have valid points, almost any San Diego gun crimes attorney will point out that many people’s family members are unaware whether or not they possess weapons, and that if someone cannot legally possess a firearm, they still may find access to one through other means.

-If you have any questions about the legality of your firearms, a San Diego defense attorney can help answer them.
+If you have any questions about the legality of your firearms, a San Diego gun crimes attorney can help answer them.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by Greta Ceresini